sjfke/tomcat-containers/wharf/BUILD.md

 ### MariaDB preparation

-For this project a local MariaDB installation was not installed, downloads and instructions:
+For this project a local MariaDB installation was not installed, but for downloads and instructions:

 * [MariaDB Community Downloads](https://mariadb.com/downloads)